Updated August 25, 2014 03:16 PM PST

 We can also calculate how long time it takes to stop traveling the "critical distance" by using this formula:

 For a stopping vehicle traveling at 30 mph (as in the "Exhibit A" example) the minimum safe stopping distance from the intersection is 140.8 feet and it takes 5.4 seconds for the vehicle to come to a complete stop.
 Since the critical stopping distance is the ONLY POINT referenced to an intersection's entry where the driver can CHOOSE if he shall STOP or GO we also need to calculate the time it takes for the driver deciding to "GO" and travel through the intersection.

 As can be seen from the above calculations, a driver traveling at 30 mph and facing the yellow light at the critical distance of 140.8 ft is only allowed the EXACT time needed to reach the intersection's entry point if the yellow light's phase time is 3.2 seconds long.
 However, per Oregon vehicle code we still need to be able to travel through the intersection during the yellow light and it will take a specific time based on an intersection's individual width.
-This is the time that currently is MISSING at ALL the City of Beaverton's traffic light intersections - a City wide systemic error and we as drivers in Beaverton find vehicles entering or in the middle of the intersection when we get a green light.
+This is the time that currently is MISSING at ALL the City of Beaverton's traffic light intersections - this is a City wide systemic error and this is why we as drivers in the City of Beaverton find vehicles entering or in the middle of the intersection when we get a green light.
 Pedestrians are very much in danger due to this missing clearance time as shown in "Exhibit A".

 Intersection and Vehicle Clearance Time